 On this page

-However, there is an observable trend of declining enrolment in tertiary education.
-The number of students enrolled in tertiary education is gradually decreasing.
-In the academic year 2016/2017, 79 547 students were enrolled, which is about 1 000 less than the year before and 36 000 fewer than ten years prior (2006/07).
-In the academic year 2016/2017, fewer than 80,000 were enrolled in higher education, lower than any year since 1998/99.
-However, this decline has not affected the number of students enrolling in higher education for the first time.
-Thus far, initial enrolment is not decreasing.
+However, there was an observable trend of declining enrolment in tertiary education by the academic year 2016/2017 when 79 547 students were enrolled, which is about 1 000 less than the year before and 36 000 fewer than ten years prior (2006/07).
+The enrolment in the academic year 2016/2017 was lower than any year since 1998/99.
+In the last two academic years (2019/20 and 2020/21), the number of students is on the rise again, according to the Statistical Office of the Republic of Slovenia.
+In 2020/21, almost 82 700 students were enrolled in tertiary education, an increase of 8% compared to the 2019/20 academic year.
 According to the Statistical Office of the Republic of Slovenia, Slovenia still ranks among the leading countries in the European Union regarding the number of students per total inhabitants.
-However, the percentage of 19 to 24-year olds that are enrolled in tertiary education has decreased in the last five years by two percentage points.
-Still, almost half (47.4%) of young people are studying.
-The reduction in enrolment can be attributed to smaller generations of young people.
+The reduction in enrolment in the previous academic years can be attributed to smaller generations of young people.
 The enrolment rate among 15-19 year-olds is 94%, one of the highest among OECD members.
 In 2016, particularly high percentage of young people were enrolled in tertiary education at the age of 19 and 20: 54% and 57% respectively, compared to 34% and 39% on average among OECD countries (OECD, 2019).

 In Slovenia, the higher education system underwent Bologna reform in 2004 and updated study programmes were introduced gradually.
 In September 2016, the so-called pre-Bologna study programmes expired, meaning that students were allowed to graduate under the parameters of the old study programmes by the end of September 2016.
 About 15 000 students successfully finished their studies before the end of the pre-Bologna programmes.
 Considering this circumstance, the statistical picture of graduates of higher education was influenced strongly.
 In 2015, 13 847 students successfully completed higher education studies.
 In 2016, this number more than doubled to 29 135, with half of graduates coming from pre-Bologna programmes.